top of page

 Feelings games can be helpful for all ages, but may work particularly well for groups working on naming feelings or regulating emotions.

-FEELOPOLY is a game that’s actually somewhat anti-Monopoly.
+FEELOPOLY is a game focused on emotional validation and is in some ways a gamified emotions wheel.
 It’s a unique format that encourages cooperation and naming and validating emotions.
-You really have to see it to get a sense of the game.
+You really have to see it to get a sense of full sense the game.
 Visit here to check it out.

 2. Jeopardy Therapy Games